 (1) Interview Study

-We plan to track 60 teachers over three years.
-Each year in each of the 30 schools we will ask Teacher 1 and Teacher 2 questions about their own participation in the arts, both recreational and professional; their perception of benefits to their students and to themselves; professional development and work related benefits and ambitions.
-We will examine their rooms, their teaching programmes and pupil work.
-If possible, we will watch them teach.
+We are tracking 60 teachers over three years.
+Each year in each of the 30 schools we ask Teacher 1 and Teacher 2 questions about their own participation in the arts, both recreational and professional; their perception of benefits to their students and to themselves; professional development and work related benefits and ambitions.
+We examine their rooms, their teaching programmes and pupil work.
+Where possible, we watch them teach.

-We will track 24 pupils across three years in each of the schools (720 students in total).
-In the first year, the pupil sample will come from years 10, 11 and 12.
-In the second year, these same pupils will be tracked through years 11, 12 and 13.
-In the final year, the pupils will be in years 12, 13 and post-school (14).
-Some of course will leave school before the third year; the aim will be to track them into work/FE/HE/unemployment through links established while they are at school.
-Pupils will be interviewed in twos and threes once a year, to find out about: „ their participation in the arts in school and in extra-curricular activities, their recreational involvement in arts activities, their perception of any benefits they might gain from this engagement (e.g. ‘soft’ skills, wellbeing, citizenship), any jobs they do and their ambitions and intentions regarding work.
+We are tracking 24 pupils across three years in each of the schools (720 students in total).
+In the first year, the pupil sample comes from years 10, 11 and 12.
+In the second year, these same pupils have been tracked through years 11, 12 and 13.
+In the final year, the pupils are in years 12, 13 and post-school (14).
+Some of course will leave school before the third year; our aim is to track them into work/FE/HE/unemployment through links established while they are at school.
+Pupils are interviewed in twos and threes once a year, to find out about: their participation in the arts in school and in extra-curricular activities, their recreational involvement in arts activities, their perception of any benefits they might gain from this engagement (e.g. ‘soft’ skills, wellbeing, citizenship), any jobs they do and their ambitions and intentions regarding work.

 We are surveying all students in years 10, 11 and 12 in all 30 schools to develop a broader dataset about their engagement in arts and cultural activities: we want to know what arts activities they actually do, what it means to them, why they do it and what they learn from it.
-This survey will be administered at the end of the first year (to approximately 6000 students, assuming 200 possible respondents per school).
+This survey was administered at the end of the second year and the beginning of the third (to approximately 6000 students, assuming 200 possible respondents per school).

 (3) Comparison with extant data